-No. This was mentioned before other similar schemes were implemented.
+No. This was mentioned before other similar average speed camera schemes were implemented.
 However, each of these schemes have encouraged improved levels of driver behaviour and speed limit compliance leading to a reduction in collisions.

 What signage is being used to notify road users they are entering an average speed section?

-A signing regime will be in place which is consistent with that used on the A77, A9, A90 and ASC systems used elsewhere in the UK.
+A signing regime is in place which is consistent with that used on the A77, A9, A90 and ASC systems used elsewhere in the UK.
 This meets current best practice standards.

 Will this have a detrimental effect on connectivity and attractiveness for investment and tourism in the west of Scotland?